BYLAWS

 ARTICLE 4.
 BOARD OF DIRECTORS

-· Facilitating agreement with external fiduciary agencies and ensure compliance with any regulations governing the work of TNT.
+• Facilitating agreement with external fiduciary agencies and ensuring compliance with any regulations governing the work of TNT.

-· Coordination of comprehensive city-wide plan with TNT facilitators for marketing TNT meetings and events.
+• Coordination of a comprehensive city-wide plan with TNT facilitators for marketing TNT meetings and events.

 An individual may only serve in one sector during a term (an individual cannot serve as a board director in one sector and serve as a facilitator and/or board director in a separate sector simultaneously).